gittegalea/e-portfolio-1-Artificial-Intelligence/README.md

 In my own words, artifical intelligence is computer technology that can appear human like.
 From the video, I will to my definition that AI involves computer systems, large amounts of data and problem solving.

 ### Justification on why I chose the artefact
 I found this YouTube video easy to understand, it did not use a lot of technology jargon.
 I did not know about ANI and ASI, but I have heard about AGI.
-The idea of ASI is a bit concerning so I was glad the narrator described it as theoretical and "wild".
+The idea of ASI is a bit concerning because we discussed in the workshop how AI could mean humans emotional bond with computers.
+I was glad the narrator described it as theoretical and "wild".
 While the YouTube video seemed to be aimed a children I think that simple videos are easier to learn new concepts.
 I am only in my first year and I have a lot to learn!

 ## Artefact 2: A News article I found this week